healthchecks/healthchecks/README.md

 To enable Apprise integration, you will need to:

-* ensure you have apprise installed in your local environment:
+* Ensure you have apprise installed in your local environment:
 ```bash
 pip install apprise
 ```
-* enable the apprise functionality by setting the `APPRISE_ENABLED` environment variable.
+* Enable the apprise functionality by setting the `APPRISE_ENABLED` environment variable.

 ### Shell Commands